buerki/SubString/README.txt

 E. Known Issues
 ---------------

-While substring.sh is able to deal with one empty list being given as an argument (as in the above example of 7-grams.cut.\(\[0-9\]\)), if two empty lists are passed as arguments, the script gets confused and freezes.
-An update to address this issue is being prepared.
+none at this time

 F. Warning
 ----------

-SubString 0.8 is at beta stage.
+SubString 0.8.1 is at beta stage.
 It is recommended that data to be processed are backed up before the software is used.

 G. Copyright, licensing, download
 ---------------------------------

-SubString 0.8 is (c) 2010-2011 Andreas Buerki, licensed under the EUPL V.1.1. (the European Union Public License) as open source software.
+SubString 0.8.1 is (c) 2010-2011 Andreas Buerki, licensed under the EUPL V.1.1. (the European Union Public License) as open source software.

 The project resides at http://andy740.github.com/SubString/ and new versions will be posted there.
 Suggestions and feedback are welcome.
+To be notified of new releases, go to https://github.com/andy740/SubString, click on the 'Watch' button and sign in.